mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 Intense software sprints are hard work, thus, it was natural that towards the end of the hackathon the concentration decreased slightly.
-However, phases of intense coding are perfectly supplemented by listening to scientific talks, talking to former colleagues or sharing the passion of R with others working in the field.
-In particular it was nice to exchange ideas with
-[Thibaut Jombart](http://www.imperial.ac.uk/people/t.jombart), whose
-[R Epidemics Consortium (RECON)](http://www.repidemicsconsortium.org/) project hopefully is able to bundle the R initiatives in infectious disease epidemiology a little.
+However, phases of intense coding are perfectly supplemented by listening to scientific talks, talking to former colleagues visting the conference or sharing the passion of R with others working in the field.
+In particular it was nice to exchange ideas with [Thibaut Jombart](http://www.imperial.ac.uk/people/t.jombart), whose [R Epidemics Consortium (RECON)](http://www.repidemicsconsortium.org/) project hopefully is able to bundle the R initiatives in infectious disease epidemiology a little.
 Besides the availability of software, the training aspect of new users (e.g. trainee epidemiologists) is also crucial.
-Finally, the aftermath of the hackathon is as important as the pre-event planning: dedicated coordinators have to ensure that loose ends are wrapped up.
+Finally, the **aftermath** of the hackathon is as important as the pre-event planning: dedicated coordinators have to ensure that loose ends are wrapped up.
 Here, the participants' enthusiasm declines quickly as other activities become higher priorities.
-Again, it's valuable to have a clear goal of what needs to be done (e.g. a blog entry...).
+Again, it's essential to have a clear goal of what needs to be done (e.g. a blog entry...).

 Altogether, code sessions such as a
 [reproducibility session](http://staff.math.su.se/hoehle/blog/2016/08/04/outbreakEnd.html)
 or a **toolbox session** could be components for spicing up scientific conferences.
-For example the toolbox event could consist of a set of interested people, who decide on conference day 1 to implement a particular method useful in practice and then demo it on the last day.
-Obviously, all these suggestions takes time away from other conference content and might be more work than dozing of in the plenary sessions...
+For example the toolbox event could consist of a set of interested people, who on conference day 1 decide to implement a particular method useful in practice, and then demo it on the last day.
+Obviously, all these suggestions take time away from other conference content and certainly are more stressful than dozing of in the plenary sessions...

 No matter what, focus of a hackathon should also be on social aspects.
 It also proves wise not to ignore fresh air & sunlight completely.
-Actually, to our surprise, the 6:30 hours of daylight were at times actually quite sunny in Stockholm!
+To our surprise, the 6:30 hours of daylight were at times actually quite sunny in Stockholm!

 ## Visit the Hack in the Dark Output